riggi89/RSAM/README.md

 - Shows Steam process state, progress, completion messages, and the application version in the status bar.
 - Shows progress InfoBars only for explicit reload operations; ordinary page navigation does not create reload notifications.
 - Persists settings and favorites as human-readable JSON under `%LOCALAPPDATA%\RSAM`.
-- Produces self-contained x86 and x64 releases and an unsigned per-user Windows installer.
+- Produces self-contained x86 and x64 releases and separate unsigned per-user installers for both architectures.

 ## Screenshots